sisyphusSmiling/flow-account-tour/README.md

 ### Account Capabilities

 But what does this have to do with accounts?
-Well, accounts on Flow are not simply mechanisms for verifying transaction approval, but they also enable state storage on Flow with both publicly and privately accessible namespace.
+Well, accounts on Flow are not simply mechanisms for verifying transaction approval.
+Accounts enable state storage on Flow with both publicly and privately accessible namespace.
 So, as you can imagine, if `Bar` is stored in an account, we'd want the setter accessible privately.
 However, exposing `BarPublic` in the publicly accessible namespace would enable anyone to reference the underlying `Bar` resource while preserving `greeting` mutability access controls to `Bar`'s owner.